-Another important difference of the present Larmor-clock procedure from the standard one is that now there are {\it two} physical effects to influence the average spin of transmitted particles in the plane orthogonal to the magnetic field, rather than one.
-Apart from the already known Larmor precession of this spin under the magnetic field, whose duration is described by the dwell time $\tau^{tr}_{dwell}$, there appears a new effect -- flipping the orthogonal projection of the average spin at the joining point $x_c$ -- which is described by the quantity $\tau_{flip}$.
+Another important difference consists in that in our Larmor-clock model there are {\it two} physical effects that influence the average spin of transmitted particles in the plane orthogonal to the magnetic field, rather than one as in the standard approach.
+Apart from the already known Larmor precession of this spin under the magnetic field, whose duration is described by the dwell time $\tau^{tr}_{dwell}$, there appears a new effect -- flipping the orthogonal projection of the average spin at the point $x_c$ -- which is described by the quantity $\tau_{flip}$.
 This effect does not allow a direct measurement of $\tau^{tr}_{dwell}$.
-However, for reflected particles it does not appear because $\psi_{ref}(x_c,t)=0$ (see (\ref{17})); the substitution $\psi_{ref}$ for $\psi_{tr}$ in (\ref{30}) yields zero value.
-As a consequence, our approach eventually allows us to write $\tau^{ref}_{dwell}$ in terms of the physical quantities which can be directly measured by means of the Larmor-clock procedure.
+For reflected particles this effect does not appear because $\psi_{ref}(x_c,t)=0$ (see (\ref{17})); the substitution $\psi_{ref}$ for $\psi_{tr}$ in (\ref{30}) yields zero value.

 As it follows from Eqs. (\ref{27}) and (\ref{28}), for both subprocesses in the case $E<V_0$ we have